jacob-hegna/Divide-and-Conquer/README.md

 To build Divide-and-Conquer, you will need the OpenGL headers/libs and the glfw3 headers/libs.
 RapidXML is used, but it is included in the project

 ## Settings
 Settings are stored in xml within a file called settings.xml.
-You can enable fullscreen, change the window size, and change the window position.
+You can enable fullscreen, change the window size, and change the settings of various weapons.

 settings.xml is created the first time you run Divide and Conquer